docker/docs/get-started/02_our_app.md

 description: Containerize and run a simple application to learn Docker
 ---

-For the rest of this guide, you will be working with a simple todo list manager that's running in Node.js.
+For the rest of this guide, you'll be working with a simple todo list manager that's running in Node.js.
 If you're not familiar with Node.js, don't worry.
 This guide doesn't require JavaScript experience.